Antinoe/Blocking/README.md

 #### -Hold the Keybind to Guard.
 During this action, the Player gains a boost in Endurance, but items cannot be used, and they are slowed down.
 #### -Wearing Boots reduces the Movement Penalty of Guarding.
 #### -Wearing Gloves slightly increases the Endurance boost while Guarding.
 #### -Press the respective Keybind while Guarding to perform a Guard Bash.
-(Experimental feature.
-Unfinished as of now.)
+Doing so will knock enemies back and deal Thorns damage to them.

 ## __Parrying__